-As of November 2015, approximately 3,500 U.S. military personnel have deployed to Iraq to advise and train Iraqi forces, gather intelligence on the Islamic State, and secure U.S. personnel and facilities.
-About two-thirds are advisers and trainers for the Iraqi Security Forces (ISF) and the Kurdish peshmerga, and the rest support these forces and provide protection for U.S. civilian and military personnel in country.
-Coalition partners also have pledged and deployed about 1,500 advisers and trainers for the ISF.
-U.S. and coalition personnel are implementing joint Iraqi-coalition plans for the training of 12 Iraqi brigades (nine Iraqi Security Force [ISF] brigades and three Kurdish peshmerga brigades-a total of about 25,000 personnel).
-As of November 2015, nearly 16,500 Iraqi Security Force and peshmerga personnel had been trained, with another 3,000 currently in training.
+As of February 2016, approximately 3,700 U.S. military personnel are deployed to Iraq to advise and train Iraqi forces, gather intelligence on the Islamic State, and secure U.S. personnel and facilities.67 About two-thirds are advisers and trainers for the ISF and the Kurdish peshmerga, and the rest support these forces and provide protection for U.S. civilian and military personnel in country.

+While the number of U.S. forces in Iraq is capped at 3,870, Defense officials have acknowledged the number of U.S. troops in Iraq on a day-to-day basis often exceeds this number.68 Officials state that the overage is explained in part by short-term temporary duty (TDY) personnel as well as by temporary overlaps resulting from troops arriving to replace existing forces.
+Coalition partners have deployed about 3,500 advisers and trainers for the ISF.69 U.S. and coalition personnel are implementing joint Iraqi-coalition plans for the training of 12 Iraqi brigades (nine ISF brigades and three Kurdish peshmerga brigades-a total of about 25,000 personnel).
+As of late January 2016, approximately 20,000 Iraqi personnel had been trained, including Iraqi Security Forces, police, peshmerga, and Sunni tribal fighters.70 In contrast to a number of other